sh3lk/mx/website/blog/corba.md

 frameworks failed because they attempted to make remote method calls **look** and **act** like local method calls.
 There are [whole papers][a_note_on_dc] explaining that frameworks trying to unify local and remote objects are "doomed to failure".
-Does this mean that Service Weaver is doomed to fail just like CORBA?
+Does this mean that MX is doomed to fail just like CORBA?

 No.